robang74/redfishos/recovery/README.md

 tar -k xvzf $PWD/recovery-utils.tar.gz -C /
 ```

-The `-k` avoids overwriting the original files but it is supposed that they were not in place if you need this tarball.
+The `-k` avoids overwriting the original files, but it is supposed that they were not in place if you need this tarball.

-Or it can be exploded into the volatile `/tmp` exporting this variables:
+Or it can be exploded into the volatile `/tmp` exporting these variables:

 ```
 export PATH=$PATH:/tmp/usr/bin LD_LIBRARY_PATH=/tmp/usr/lib64:$LD_LIBRARY_PATH